Professional edition active

 Patients with age-associated memory impairment should be reassured.
 Some generally healthful measures are often recommended to help maintain function and possibly decrease the risk of dementia.

-Patients with memory loss and signs of depression should be treated with nonanticholinergic antidepressants, preferably selective serotonin reuptake inhibitors (SSRIs).
-Memory loss tends to resolve as depression does.
+Patients with depression and memory loss are treated with medications and/or psychotherapy.
+Nonanticholinergic antidepressants, and preferably selective serotonin reuptake inhibitors (SSRIs), are advised.
+If depression is the underlying condition, memory loss tends to resolve as depression does.

 Delirium is treated by correcting the underlying condition.